-My friend John and I meet up at the agreed upon spot outside a nearby housing development with restaurants and shops located out front facing the street.
+My friend John and I meet up outside a nearby housing development with restaurants and shops located out front facing the street.
 It’s a cold, cloudy day on a weekend, so there’s plenty of room in the parking lot for me to set up and take pictures of John’s 1988 Toyota Corolla GT-S, which he affectionately refers to as Donna.
 I’ve been wanting to talk to him about this car for a while.
 The little Corolla doesn’t look like much at first glance, but it is a quintessential young gearhead’s car.

 For those who are wondering: Sorry, but this is different from the hero car in the Initial D anime series.
 This model of Corolla is designated the AE92, not AE86, and it’s front-wheel drive only.
 However, it does have a 4A-GE(Red Top) inline-4 engine with 142,500 miles on it and a back seat that’s a blast to ride in despite the lack of space.
 John’s car in particular is mostly original except for an aftermarket sport shifter kit and aftermarket head unit and speakers.
 It has a lot of little things wrong with it that John gets fixed one-by-one with each new paycheck.